 Exterior wooden balusters/spindles are needed on entry stairs and also are used around porch rails.
 These too can be simple, though they often are more ornate in for curb appeal.

-Paint grade typically suggests the cheapest wood, since you will be covering it.
-Many think pine to be a good choice, though clear pine is more expensive than many hardwoods and the knots and pitch lines start to show within a few months to a few years, regardless of surface preparation and priming.
+The term “paint-grade” typically suggests the cheapest wood, since you will be covering it with a finish.
+Many think pine ia a good choice, though clear pine is more expensive than many hardwoods and the knots and pitch lines start to show within a few months to a few years, regardless of surface preparation and priming.
 Poplar is probably the most common paint grade wood for interiors, since it is cost effective, machines well and takes a finish nicely.
-In high traffic areas, soft maple might be a good choice as it is about 40% harder than poplar.
+In high-traffic areas, soft maple might be a good choice as it is about 40% harder than poplar.

 Sprucing Up a Staircase or Porch

 You can quickly enhance and change your style with new balusters.
 You may want to add more curb appeal to your home, modernize an old house, or replicate an old staircase.
-We specialize in Remodeling, Reproductions, Repair and New Construction.
+At H.A.
+Stiles, we specialize in Remodeling, Reproductions, Repair, and New Construction.

 Installing stair balusters

 There are many sources online with tutorials on how to DIY and how to install your own staircase parts, including baluster replacement.
 Just specify exactly what you are looking to do and read up before attempting to try it yourself.